MicroStrategy/rest-api-docs/docs/common-workflows/filter-data/filter-dossier-instances/workflow-sample.md

 - Response Body

   The REST server returns a JSON object containing the "data" property which includes the PDF data in Base64-encoded binary.
-To see a sample Base64-encoded binary data file or PDF file for the document, refer to the [Workflow Sample: Export to PDF](../../export-to-pdf.md) topic.
+To see a sample Base64-encoded binary data file or PDF file for the document, refer to the [Workflow sample: Export to PDF](../../export-to-pdf.md) topic.

   ```json
   {